Chen-Si-An/Mesh-Reconstruction/README.md

 ![Image](https://github.com/Chen-Si-An/MeshReconstruction/blob/main/Mouse_mesh_BPA.bmp)

-**Particulary, withing the method of BPA, the process of finding seed can be accelerated by GPU, and to utilize GPU computing, the steps are listed as following:**
+**Particulary, within the method of BPA, the process of finding seed can be accelerated by GPU, and to utilize GPU computing, the steps are listed as following:**
   1. Install CUDA Toolkits.
 Note that to directly compile this project, you should install the version of 11.6.
   2. Switch the configuration of VS to "Debug_GPU" or "Release_GPU".